shawaf/smart-bookmark-chrome/README.md

 # Smart Bookmark Organizer (Chrome Extension)

 A Manifest V3 Chrome extension that smartly bookmarks the current tab, classifies it into a topic-based folder, and stores rich metadata for quick reference.
-The popup lets you explore all smart folders and open sites directly.
+The popup lets you explore all smart folders and open sites directly, and a full-page manager lets you edit or clean up bookmarks with extra notes/tags.

 ## Features
 - **One-click smart bookmark:** Saves the active tab, detects its topic via title/URL/page metadata, and files it into a matching folder (creates folders automatically under a Smart Bookmarks root).
 The classifier blends keyword, title, and domain signals to avoid lumping everything into one bucket.
 - **Metadata capture:** Stores domain, description/OG data, keyword hints, and a text snippet for at-a-glance context.
 - **Folder explorer:** Popup lists all smart folders and lets you open bookmarked sites directly.
+- **Full manager page:** A “See all” link opens a tab that shows every smart folder with controls to edit titles, add notes/tags, or delete bookmarks/folders.
 - **Lightweight heuristics:** No external APIs required; categorization runs locally using keyword matching.

 ## Project structure